 Article 69, UCMJ has undergone many revisions over the years, at times authorizing multiple types of review - some of which might be characterized as direct appellate review.
 For example, the 1969 version of the statute required review of general courts-martial with subjurisdictional sentences by the office of the judge advocate general.
-Article 69, UCMJ (1968).
-It simultaneously stated that "[n]otwithstanding [Article 76]" TJAG had authority to review "the findings or sentence, or both, in a court-martial case which has been finally reviewed, but has not been reviewed by a Court of Military Review."
+Article 69, UCMJ (1969).
+But the statute simultaneously stated that "[n]otwithstanding [Article 76]" TJAG had authority to review "the findings or sentence, or both, in a court-martial case which has been finally reviewed, but has not been reviewed by a Court of Military Review."
 Id. (emphasis added).
+During such review TJAG could vacate or modify the findings or sentence "on the ground of newly discovered evidence, fraud on the court, lack of jurisdiction over the accused or the offense, or error prejudicial to the substantial rights of the accused."
+Id.